sarahzu/DS-for-SE-2018-Seminar/Worksheet_defect_prediction_paper_1_and_3.md

 1. What is the **main research question/goal**? _(there may be more than one, but usually there is an overarching research question/goal.)
 (Alice)

-The main goal of this paper is to not only find out whether process metrics are better predictors than code metrics but also to throughfully examine the reason why process metrics are better.
+The main goal of this paper is to not only find out whether process metrics are better predictors than code metrics but also to thoughtfully examine the reason why process metrics are better.
 In order to reach this goal they investigated several research questions in which they compared code metrics with defect metrics regarding different aspects such as performance, stability, portability (cross-project prediction) and stasis.

 2. Why is this paper **important**?
 (Sarah)

 With the help of defect prediction techniques the efforts of quality-assurance can be directed on the most defect-prone files.
-So the building of a good prediction model can lead to time and efford savings in software engineering.
+So the building of a good prediction model can lead to time and effort savings in software engineering.
 The understanding of such models is therefore an important aspect in the field of defect prediction.
 Also, if you know which metrics are more effective in which situation, it helps you decide on the best metric for a specific project.

 3. What is the **methodology** used to answer the research question(s) or reach the goal?
 (Alice)